rydaly/carpel-anther/README.md

 xHP+Le/VmTvnHRY+KeSVAaTU8yd5Rh/d
   ```
   * Check "Media Files"
-  * Check "Save Profile" and name it "Staging to Local +Media"
+  * Check "Save Profile" for ease later
+    something similar
-  * Click Migrate DB.
+  * Click Migrate DB
+  * Log back in with real creds
+  * NOTE: if you can't access pages other than the home page, you may have to update the site urls using sequelpro as outlined below.

 ## Accessing the database
 - Using SequelPro (http://www.sequelpro.com/)